 4. After the scan is complete, you can either review the files it identified for deletion or click Clean to get rid of temporary files and other junk.

-According to the developer, this app removes up to 74 GB of junk on average Mac.
+According to the developer, this app removes up to 74 GB of junk on an average Mac.
 Most of it is system junk, in other words, temporary files and caches.
 If you are overloaded with temporary files and too much cache data, it will highlight this, and you can safely delete everything, saving you time and space.
 Another way to clear out cache files and data is to go through your files manually.
 Here is how you do that.

 How to clear temporary files manually